Privacy and Cookies Policy at Valentino's Displays

 By using our Site, you may also receive certain third-party Cookies on your computer or device.
 Third-party Cookies are those placed by websites, services and/or parties other than us.
-Third-party Cookies are used on our Site when we embed content from external sites like YouTube and Facebook and when we display buttons to share our content on social network.
+Third-party Cookies are used on our Site when we embed content from external sites like YouTube and Facebook and when we display buttons to share our content on a social network.
 These Cookies are not integral to the functioning of our Site and your use and experience of our Site will not be impaired by refusing consent to them.

 All Cookies used by and on our Site are used in accordance with current Cookie Law.